Statistical mechanics, thermodynamics, and reduction

 The other framework, Gibbsian SM, is the workhorse of the practitioner.
 It provides the tools and methods to carry out a wide range of equilibrium calculations, which is why physicists often regard it as the formalism of statistical mechanics.
 Nevertheless, there is a question about what this framework actually says and about what its physical content is:

-Can Somebody Please Say What Gibbsian Statistical Mechanics Says?, forthcoming in The British Journal for Philosophy of Science 72(1), 2021, 105–129, with Charlotte Werndl.
+Can Somebody Please Say What Gibbsian Statistical Mechanics Says?
+The British Journal for Philosophy of Science 72(1), 2021, 105–129, with Charlotte Werndl.

 The copresence of two different approaches would itself not be a cause for concern if it were the case that the two formalisms were equivalent, or at least somehow intertranslatable (as are, for instance, the Schrödinger picture and the Heisenberg picture in quantum mechanics).
 Unfortunately they are not.
 The theoretical apparatus of the two approaches are fundamentally different.
 They offer distinct descriptions of the same physical system and there is no obvious way to translate the concepts of one formalism into those of the other.
 This raises the question of how they are related: